Think You've Got COVID-19? Here's What Doctors Say About When To Seek Help

 The new coronavirus is killing hundreds each day and swamping hospitals around the world.
 But catching the disease does not mean you will end up in the ICU.

 "There are many patients that are fine and that are at home," says Michelle Ng Gong, the chief of critical care medicine at the Montefiore Health System in New York City.
-Those who don't need a hospital make up "I would dare say, in fact, the vast majority of people."
+Those who don't need a hospital make up "I would dare say, in fact, the vast majority of people," she says.

 Doctors like Gong are seeing many dozens of patients walk through their doors each day, and they're getting a better idea of who is at risk for severe illness.
 Here's their advice for what to watch out for if you think you or a loved one might have COVID-19.